pipeforce/pipeforce.github.io/docs/10_intro.md

 All of this in a fraction of time.

-PIPEFORCE believes that the digital success of new age enterprises lies in the ability to scale the development of digital solutions.
+We at PIPEFORCE believe that the digital success of new age enterprises lies in the ability to scale the development of digital solutions.
 We think that Low Code / No Code platforms are important here, but they won't solve all aspects.
 Instead, our goal is to give your employees digital superpower in their fields.
 We bring the experts closer together, so they can build business solutions to empower their company to cover the challenges of the digital age in a way and speed, that no others can do.

-PIPEFORCE helps enterprises to achieve digital superpower by clearly separating the responsibilities and defining the interfaces between:
+PIPEFORCE helps enterprises to achieve **digital superpower** by clearly separating the responsibilities and defining the interfaces between:

 - User
 - Admin